The name "Egypt" would be derived from the name of an early king of

 Descending Passage and above what would have been the original

-The ScanPyramids team notes that they have done some more, minor
+The ScanPyramids team said that they would also have done some more

-discoveries within the Great Pyramid, but they would only announce
+discoveries within the Great Pyramid, but would announce them only when

 about the findings of the ScanPyramid team can be found here